 Due to the covid-restrictions, this event will mainly be hosted online.
-The performance taking place on the vernissage will be live-streamed from Detroit Stockholm Gallery, accompanied by spoken word streamed from another location.
+The performance and spoken word taking place on the vernissage is live-streamed from Detroit Stockholm Gallery.

-A selection of works are scheduled to be shown online, and on display in Detroit´s gallery window, viewable from the outside so both passers-by and online-visitors get a “safe” access to this domestic-systemic-pandemic exhibition.
+All works are featured online, both here and on our social media, with alterning window exhibitions on display during the entire exhibition period.
+This process is viewable from the outside so both passers-by and online-visitors get a “safe” access to this domestic-systemic-pandemic exhibition.